nikita-olechko/Algorithmic-Trading-In-Python/README.md

 # Disclaimer

-This bot is a proof-of-concept and is not meant to be used for live trading without careful review and enhancements.
-Financial trading involves substantial risk, and there is always the potential for loss.
-Your results may vary and depend on many factors, including but not limited to your background, experience, and work ethic.
-Any financial numbers referenced here, or on any of my sites and projects, are simply estimates or projections and should not be considered exact, actual, or a promise of potential earnings.
 Use this bot at your own risk.
+This bot is a proof-of-concept and is not meant to be used for live trading without careful review and understanding of its risks and limitations.
+Financial trading involves substantial risk and should not be done without careful analysis and observation.
+Any financial numbers referenced here, or on any of my sites and projects, are simply estimates or projections and should not be considered exact, actual, or any form of guarantee of potential earnings.
 I am NOT an accredited financial advisor.
+This is a PERSONAL project and is NOT meant to be used for commercial purposes.
+I am NOT responsible for any losses you may incur by using this bot and offer no guarantees of any kind, including but not limited to strategy profitability, strategy accuracy, software functionality, and software security.